GM Korea: Predecessors

-Formation: GM Daewoo
+Formation of GM Daewoo

 In 2001, General Motors bought most of Daewoo Motor's assets to form "GM Daewoo Auto & Technology".
-The new company started operations on October 17, 2002, with GM and its partners Suzuki and SAIC holding a stake of 66.7% with investments of US$400 million.
-The GM holding was formally purchased by GM Holden Ltd which holds a seat on the board and is legally responsible for GM Daewoo.
+The new company started operations on 17 October 2002, with GM and its partners Suzuki and SAIC holding a stake of 66.7% with investments of US$400 million.
+The GM holding was purchased by GM's Australian subsidiary, Holden, which held a seat on the board and was legally responsible for GM Daewoo.
 The remaining equity stake of 33.3% was held by Korea Development Bank and several other Korean creditors with investments of US$197 million.
 The deal did not include 15 plants, including Daewoo's oldest plant in Bupyeong-gu which is now operated under the name Incheon Motor Company as a supplier to GM Daewoo.
-In 2004, Tata Motors purchased Daewoo Truck, which had been spun out of bankrupt Daewoo Motor Co. in 2002.
+In 2004, Tata Motors purchased Daewoo Commercial Vehicle, which had been spun out of bankrupt Daewoo Motor Co. in 2002.
 In February 2005, GM invested US$49 million to raise its share in the company to 48.2%.
 In 2010, General Motors owned 82.9%, SAIC 9.9%, and the Daewoo Motor Creditors Committee the remaining 7.2%.

-On November 25, 2003, the design center was relocated to the new two-story building at the Bupyeong-gu headquarters.
+On 25 November 2003, the design center was relocated to the new two-story building at the Bupyeong-gu headquarters.
 The first car to be produced under the GM Daewoo nameplate was the 2002 Daewoo Lacetti, replacing the Nubira.
 This car was developed in South Korea under the Daewoo Motor era, but it gradually became a GM world car, sold under many different marques all around the globe.
 After a few years without any new cars to present, in 2005, GM Daewoo introduced the Holden-based Statesman luxury car replacing the discontinued Daewoo Chairman.
 The third generation of Matiz was introduced, refreshed by the GM Daewoo design team, and an evolution of the four-door Kalos appeared: the Gentra.